-The latest meeting of the Taskforce took place in Milan during ERS 2017.
+The latest meeting of the Taskforce took place in Amsterdam during the REG Summit 2018.

 The Taskforce will conduct a systematic critical review of the real-life asthma literature between 2009–13 and write a report describing the current quality of real-life research in asthma; highlighting studies worthy of possible integration into asthma-related guidelines and policy decisions, and recommending quality targets for the future.

 The critical appraisal of the evidence will involve the following core components:

 - Based on a review of published quality standards (e.g. extended CONSORT, STROBE, REG quality standards, etc), quality checklists and scoring tools for pragmatic trials and observational studies will be developed.